-Our team of highly skilled professionals with over 30 years combined experience and advanced degrees and certifications (MBA, CFA, CPA) are able to provide independent and objective analyses and opinions.
-We have substantial expertise in the valuation of companies, assets (including intangibles); risk management; corporate control and governance issues; advisory services related to transactions, mergers and acquisitions, damages, and corporate reorganization.
+Our team of highly skilled professionals with over 50 years combined experience and advanced degrees and certifications (CFA, CPA, CVA) are able to provide independent and objective analyses and opinions.
+We have substantial expertise in the valuation of companies, assets (including intangibles); fractional interests in real estate and corporate limited partnerships; 409As; damage calculations and support; and family law.

 There many diverse reasons for a business valuation.
 We provide impartial, justifiable valuations for:

 - Tax and estate planning, i.e. family limited partnerships, fractional interests

 - Family law – Divorce litigation

 - Financing – for example, SBA conventional

 - Mergers and acquisitions (buying a business; selling a business)

 - Employee Stock Option Plans (ESOPs) – 409A

 Flexibility of Scope – AND Price!

 Every valuation is unique to the facts and circumstances of the business under analysis and just importantly, the purpose of the valuation.
 Some of our clients do not need or cannot afford a full, detailed analysis, and we never try to push someone toward something they do not need.
 Often, it is another professional service provider (attorney, CPA, etc.) that knows the specific situation and is guiding the client’s needs.